-We have audited the Norman Y. Mineta San José International Airport's (Airport), a department of the City of San José (City), California, compliance with the types of compliance requirements described in the California Civil Code Chapter 1.5 (commencing with Section 1939.01) to Title 5 of Part 4 of Division 3, and California Government Code Section 50474.1 through Section 50474.3 (CFC Code), that could have a direct and material effect on the Airport's Customer Facility Charge (CFC) program for the year ended June 30, 2020.
+We have audited the Norman Y. Mineta San José International Airport's (Airport), a department of the City of San José (City), California, compliance with the compliance requirements described in the California Civil Code Chapter 1.5 (commencing with Section 1939.01) to Title 5 of Part 4 of Division 3, and California Government Code Section 50474.1 through Section 50474.3 (CFC Code), applicable to the Airport's Customer Facility Charge (CFC) program for the year ended June 30, 2021.